Skip to Main Content

 Egg

 The beginning of a moth’s journey starts when an adult moth lays its eggs.
-These eggs transform from semi-translucent to opaque throughout their development.
-Upon hatching, the young caterpillar escapes from its enclosure though the top, then wriggling its way out, ending the endeavor by feasting upon its own egg.
+These eggs change from semi-translucent to opaque throughout their development.

 Caterpillar